babylonlabs-io/babylon-contract/README.md

 ### Integration tests the contract

-Requires the optimized contract to be built.
+Note: Requires the optimized contract to be built (`cargo optimize`)

 ```bash
 cargo test --test integration